Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Jack just shrugged again and finished tidying up to his satisfaction.
 He returned to his bag and retrieved some candles and set them out on the four larger stones on the circle’s circumference, which Rihanna guessed probably marked the cardinal directions.

-"...Do you wanna join in, or…?" he asked after a few seconds.
+"...Do you wanna join in, or...?" he asked after a few seconds.

 "No thanks.
 But I’d like to watch."

 "Sure.
 Just don’t come into the circle, okay?"

-"Okay…" She sat back and watched him unload a few other items from his bag: crystals, a short dagger, a bundle of white leaves, a shallow bowl and a long lighter.
+"Okay..."
+She sat back and watched him unload a few other items from his bag: crystals, a short dagger, a bundle of white leaves, a shallow bowl and a long lighter.
 "What exactly are you doing?"

 "It’s a healing spell," he explained, laying the crystals, leaves and knife on the altar.
 "For the *Dauntless* guys.
 I could have done it at home but what’s the point in having this circle if we don’t use it, right?"